Spring 2021 FAQ

 3. What does it mean to be an off-campus household with in-residence privileges at Bowdoin for Spring 2021?

-4. How will the testing program work for the spring?
+4. What is the testing program for the spring?

 We are again using the Broad Institute for COVID-19 testing this spring, including the special “entry program” testing that was held at the beginning of the semester that included prearrival COVID-19 testing and proof of a seasonal flu vaccination.
-Students were tested twice immediately upon their arrival, and there will be a period of restricted movement and access (campus status level “orange”) for three weeks of testing, during which students will be tested three times a week so that we can begin the semester with a virus-free environment.
-After the “entry program” testing, all on-campus students and off-campus students with on-campus privileges will be tested twice each week.
+Students were tested twice immediately upon their arrival, and then there was a period of restricted movement and access (campus status level “hibearnation”) for the first ten days of the semester.
+Students were then tested three times a week through February so that we could begin the semester with a virus-free environment.
+From the end of the “entry program” testing, until April 11 all on-campus students and off-campus students with on-campus privileges were tested twice each week.
 In response to an increase in COVID-19 cases in Maine in early April, beginning on Monday, April 12 all students, faculty, and staff who normally test twice each week will be testing three times a week on Monday, Wednesday, and Friday for the remainder of the semester.

 Information about study away for the spring 2021 semester is available here.

-A short spring break will begin after the last class on Friday, March 19, with classes resuming on Wednesday, March 24.
-Students will not be permitted to travel off campus or, in the case of those seniors in residence but off campus, leave their area of residence during this short break with the exception of any off-campus activities permitted under the current campus status level.
+A short spring break was held after the last class on Friday, March 19, with classes resuming on Wednesday, March 24.
+Students were not be permitted to travel off campus or, in the case of those seniors in residence but off campus, leave their area of residence during this short break with the exception of any off-campus activities permitted under the current campus status level.

-1. How will courses be offered in the spring and how are they defined?
+1. How are courses being offered this spring and how are they defined?

 - Online: The instructor intends to teach this course online in Spring 2021.